 Going to the final, the Dutch were forced to take an extra long route to the Estadio Monumental for the final, and shortly afterward they took to the pitch without the Argentinian National Team, which remained in their locker room for ten extra minutes.

 This forced the Dutch to face the hostile 70,000 plus Argentine fans screaming at them for ten minutes before losing 3-1 in extra time.

 In the 1986 World Cup quarterfinal against England, in which Maradona left his mark in the 51st minute when he went into the box to challenge English keeper Peter Shilton for the ball (who held an eight inch advantage over Maradona).

 But Maradona became "bigger" than Shilton for a moment, as he hit the ball into the goal with help from "The Hand of God" to give Argentina a stunning 1-0 lead as they went on to win 2-1 and win the World Cup.

 Geoff Hurst's Goal in the 1966 World Cup

 In the 1966 World Cup final, England's Geoff Hurst took part in one of the most controversial plays in World Cup history.

-On the play, Swiss referee Gottfried Dienst was undecided if the play was a goal or not, but Soviet referee Tofik Bakhramov signaled to Dienst that the ball crossed the line.
+On the play, Swiss referee Gottfried Dienst was undecided if it was a goal or not, but Soviet referee Tofik Bakhramov signaled to Dienst that the ball crossed the line.
 According to Bakhramov's memoirs, he believed the ball had bounced back not from the crossbar, but from the net, which made the movement insignificant.

-According to a story of when Bakhramov was on his deathbed he was asked how he was so sure it was a goal and he gave the one-word reply "Stalingrad", which is the name of the city in the then Soviet Union in which over 75,000 Soviets died against Nazi Germany.
+According to a story of when Bakhramov was on his deathbed he was asked how he was so sure it was a goal and he gave the one-word reply "Stalingrad", which is the name of the city in the then-Soviet Union in which over 75,000 Soviets died against Nazi Germany.